grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 ![plot of chunk geos_union](/figure/posts/2022-01-14-fast-geospatial-datatable-geos/geos_union-1.png)

-Okay, this time around the translation from the equivalent **sf** code isn't as direct.
+This time around the translation from the equivalent **sf** code isn't as direct.
 We have one step (`st_union()`) vs. two (`geos_make_collection() |> geos_unary_union()`).
 The first `geo_unary_union()` step is clear enough.
 But it's the second `geos_make_collection()`step that's